bhatti/api-mock-service/README.md

 wait_before_reply: 1s
 ```

-In above example, I assigned a name stripe-cash-balance to the mock scenario and changed API path to
+In above example, I assigned a name stripe-cash-balance to the api scenario and changed API path to
 `/v1/customers/:customer/cash_balance` so that it can capture customer-id as a path variable.
 I added a regular expression to
 ensure that the HTTP request includes an Authorization header matching `Bearer sk_test_[0-9a-fA-F]{10}$` and defined dynamic properties
 such as `{{.customer}}, {{.page}} and {{.pageSize}}` so that they will be replaced at runtime.